 - Longer Warranty Periods and Service Agreements

-The more features a hot tub has, the higher would be the in-ground jacuzzi costs.
-Tubs with additional features may also increase installation costs.
+The more features a hot tub has, the higher would be the price of in-ground jacuzzi.
+Tubs with additional features may also increase installation charges.

-If the prefabricated hot tub or the contractor for the custom-built tub is not available locally, it spells additional costs.
+If the prefabricated hot tub or the contractor for the custom-built tub is not available locally, it spells out additional money.

 What Else You Need to Know